 Advisory services are offered by the Office of Admissions and by the various academic offices for incoming students to the University to facilitate registration procedures.

-The Abbreviated General Education Curriculum (GEC)
+The Abbreviated General Education Curriculum Requirements

-For students who transfer 45 or more liberal arts credits from other institutions, the total GEC requirements are:
+For students who transfer 45 or more liberal arts credits from other institutions, the total Dominican Curriculum requirements are the completion of one of the Dominican Curriculum minors (see page >>> below).